acdh-oeaw/template-website-astro/docs/contributing.md

 > [!NOTE]
 >
 > by default, this will deploy a `node` server, which will serve pre-rendered pages, assets, and api
-> routes. if you prefer a truly static build, which uses `caddy` as a fileserver, use the
+> routes. if you prefer a truly static build, which uses `caddy` as a fileserver, remove the `node`
-> `Dockerfile.static` instead. you will also need to change the `generate:search-index` script to
-> `pagefind --site ./dist/`.
+> adapter from `astro.config.ts`, and use `Dockerfile.static` for deployment.

 ## production deployment checklist